 With the Python multiprocessing library, we can write truly parallel software.
 When we were using Python threads, we weren’t utilizing multiple CPUs or CPU cores.
 However, with this library, we will.
+To start, we need to import the

 Table of contents